Ted Patrick: Civil and criminal proceedings involving Patrick

-On 3 March 1978, Jessica Marks – a member of the Church of Scientology – filed a lawsuit naming thirteen defendants including Patrick in a deprogramming incident in Portland, Oregon, in June 1976.
+On 3 March 1978, Jessica Marks, a member of the Church of Scientology, filed a lawsuit naming 13 defendants, including Patrick, in a deprogramming incident in Portland, Oregon, in June 1976.
 Peter Rudie, a lawyer named as a defendant, claimed that Patrick was not part of the conversation that took place in June 1976 and that he was not in Portland at the time.

 In 1978, Leslie Weiss pressed the charges of assault, battery, and false imprisonment against Patrick and Albert Turner, who assisted in the attempted deprogramming of Weiss on Thanksgiving Day 1974.
 Weiss converted to the Unification Church in June 1974.
 The United States District Court for the District of Rhode Island Judge Francis J. Boyle found no wrongdoing on behalf of the defendants.

-In March 1979, Daniel Eyink was purportedly abducted by his parents from a Cincinnati restaurant where he worked and held in California with Patrick in order to be deprogrammed from an unnamed religious community in Cincinnati, according to a habeas corpus petition filed by Pittsburgh attorney, Joseph Bonistalli.
+According to a habeas corpus petition filed by Pittsburgh attorney Joseph Bonistall in March 1979, Daniel Eyink was abducted by his parents and Patrick from a Cincinnati restaurant where he worked and held in California, in order to be deprogrammed from an unnamed religious community in Cincinnati.
 Eyink's parents sought to gain custody of their son through a conservatorship.
-Eyink spoke to Judge Maurice B. Cohill who believed Eyink was in the community through his own free will and ended the custody battle in May 1979.
+Eyink spoke to Judge Maurice B. Cohill who concluded that Eyink was in the community through his own free will and ended the custody battle in May 1979.

-In May 1979, Patrick and Marti Schumacher of Vancouver, Washington – the mother of Janet Sleighter Cannefax – were acquitted on second-degree kidnapping charges after trying to convince Cannefax to divorce her husband of approximately seven months, Charles Cannefax.
-They failed and Cannefax brought charges against them for which Patrick and Schumacher were acquitted.
+In May 1979 Patrick, along with Marti Schumacher of Vancouver, Washington, was charged with second-degree kidnapping after attempting to convince Schumacher's daughter Janet Cannefax to divorce her husband of approximately seven months, Charles Cannefax.
+The attempt failed and Janet Cannefax brought charges against them, but Patrick and Schumacher were acquitted.

-In July 1980, Patrick and others were charged with conspiracy, kidnapping, and false imprisonment charges.
+In July 1980, Patrick and others were charged with conspiracy, kidnapping, and false imprisonment.
 Paula Dain, a 24-year-old Scientologist, testified against Patrick in Los Angeles, California, in early July 1980.
 Dain claimed she was kidnapped by Patrick and the other defendants in order to deprogram her from the Church of Scientology.
 A California jury cleared Patrick of charges in August 1980.
 Dain and the Church of Scientology later sued Patrick for US$30 million.

 In August 1980, Patrick was convicted of conspiracy, kidnapping, and false imprisonment.
 These charges were related to the abduction and attempted deprogramming of Roberta McElfish, a 26-year-old Tucson waitress, who joined the "Wesley Thomas Family".
-Patrick was convicted and sentenced to one year in prison and fined US$5,000.
+Patrick was convicted and sentenced to one year in prison and fined US$5,000 (approximately $ now).
 Patrick failed to appeal the conviction in 1982 in the California Supreme Court.
 In 1985, he was found guilty of violating probation in relation to his conviction in 1980, and he was sentenced to three years in prison.